Manage a Business

 A state with no requirements is just that—there are no requirements to give your employees a pay stub of any kind.

-Access states require you to provide your employees with a pay stub, which can be electronic or paper.
+Access states require you to provide your employees with a pay stub, which can be electronic or on paper.

 Access/print states allow you to give your employees an electronic or paper copy, but those who receive electronic copies must have an easy way to print or access them.